hp to amps Calculator

 P and the output voltage

 η.
-Knowing that we can write hp to amps formula for direct current (DC) as:
+Knowing that we can write the hp to amps formula for direct current (DC) as:

-As the SI unit of power is the watt, it's common to convert units before estimating the amperage.
+As the SI unit of power is the watt, it's common to use power converter before estimating the amperage.
 A rule of thumb states that you should multiply the power in hp by

 746 to get the power in watts.
 Here we are assuming you're using electrical horsepower (for mechanical horsepower, the factor is circa

 However, using our hp to amps calculator, you don't need to bother about unit conversion at all, as the tool converts between units automatically, so simply choose the one you work with!

 The hp to amps calculations change a little for alternating current (AC).
 We can distinguish three different cases:

 I = P × 746 / (V × PF × η)

 I = P × 746 / (√3 × V × PF × η)